stelcodes/functional-news/README.md

 |- resources
    |- scss
       |- main.scss (Monolithic stylesheet for all app styling)
-      |- reset.scss (A browser styling reset from the css wizard @jgthms)
+      |- _minireset.scss (A browser styling reset from the css wizard @jgthms)
+   |- public/assets/css
+      |- main.css (Compiled SCSS, ready to be served to the browser)
    |- svg
       |- love.svg (A simple heart SVG from feather icon used for the upvote button)
 ```